isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

+---
+title: About Audience Management in Advertising Cloud DSP
+description: About Audience Management in Advertising Cloud DSP
+---
-# About Audience Management in Advertising Cloud DSP {#audience-about}
+# About Audience Management in Advertising Cloud DSP

 In Advertising Cloud, you can create and manage audience segments and audience sets, which you can use as targets for your placements: